-The heart of many a search engine optimization/search engine marketing campaign is Google Analytics, used to track the clicks on your website and track the impact of the things you change over time.
-For example, you can use it to track the efficacy of advertisements, email blasts, and SEO campaigns.
+The heart of many a search engine optimization/search engine marketing campaign is Google Analytics.
+You can use it to track the clicks on your website and the impact of the things you change over time.
+It is, for example, effective to track how successful your advertisements, email blasts, and SEO campaigns are.

-Installing Google Analytics on your site just requires you to put the Google tracking code on every page of your site.
-If you use a CMS like Joomla, Drupal or WordPress to create your site, you should find this easy to do using one of the freely available extensions, of course I authored the one for WordPress.
+To install Google Analytics on your site, you have to put the Google tracking code on every page of your site.
+If you use a CMS like Joomla, Drupal or WordPress to create your site, you should find this easy to do, using one of the freely available extensions, like MonsterInsights.

 Google Analytics Tracking Code Debugger

-If you want to take your Google Analytics tracking to a more advanced level, the tracking code debugger extension for Chrome is very helpful as it allows you to see just what Google Analytics tracks for the current page.
+If you want to take your Google Analytics tracking to a more advanced level, the tracking code debugger extension for Chrome is very helpful.
+It allows you to see what Google Analytics tracks for the current page.

-Get Clicky is another great tool for analyzing the traffic on your site, especially if you’re one of those people wearing a tinfoil hat that don’t want to use Google Analytics.
-It’s got one nifty feature that GA doesn’t have: you can watch users navigate your site in real time.
-This means you can see what pages they land on, what they click on, one they download, when they leave.
-Using the Spy tool you can even follow a given IP address through your site in real time to see what information on your site is attractive to people, and what information they never seem to look at.
+Get Clicky is another great online marketing tool for analyzing the traffic on your site.
+Especially if you’re one of those people that don’t want to use Google Analytics.
+It has one nifty feature that GA doesn’t have: you can watch users navigate your site in real time.
+This means you can see what pages they land on, what they click on, what they download and where they leave.
+Using the Spy tool you can even track a given IP address on your site in real time.
+This will help you check what content on your site is attractive to people, and what content they ignore.

-Tip: There’s a free WordPress plugin for Clicky that makes it easy to install on every page, authored by yours truly.
+Tip: There’s a free WordPress plugin for Clicky (by Yoast) that makes it easy to install on every page.

 Google Cache (Text Only Version)

-Wirify gives you another way too see the relationship between text and graphics on a page.
-This is handy when you are looking at complex pages and you want to see the relationship between the number of graphics and the amount of text on a site, and you want to see where these elements appear respective to one another in a schematic way.
-It’s also a useful tool if you just want to use the layout of another site to inspire you for your own site.
+Wirify allows you to see the relationship between text and graphics on a page.
+This is practical when you’re looking at complex pages and you want to see the relationship between the number of graphics and the amount of text on a site.
+Wirify lets you see where these elements appear respective to one another in a schematic way.
+It’s also a useful tool if you just want to use the layout of another site as inspiration for your own site.

-Open Site Explorer lets you see all the people who link to your site.
-Incoming links from other relevant and well linked websites are critical for ensuring that your page will rank well in Google listings.
-This tool is also useful for seeing who links to your competitors, which may give you new people to contact in your link building.
+MajesticSEO lets you see all the people who link to your site.
+Incoming links from other relevant and well-linked websites are crucial to ensure that your page will rank well in Google listings.
+This tool is also useful to see who links to your competitors.
+Checking that will give you new people to contact for your link building.
 Recently, we interviewed Dixon Jones, Marketing Director of Majestic, and he shared his views on link building and using Majestic.
 You can read it here.

-As time goes by the number of browsers people use to surf the Internet increases.
-Internet Explorer, Chrome, Safari, Firefox, Mozilla, Opera . . . and for every browser a dozen or more versions.
-BrowserShots makes it easy to see how your page looks to all these browser, thus highlighting any issues that may make the site unusable.
-This free service can take up to an hour to load images for a selected website, but for a low monthly fee you can get priority processing.
+As time goes by, the number of browsers people use to surf the Internet increases.
+Chrome, Safari, Firefox, Mozilla, IE, Opera… and for every browser a dozen or more versions.
+BrowserStack (free trial) makes it easy to see how your page looks in all these browsers, highlighting any issues that may make the site unusable.

 Contrast Ratio Calculators

-Remember when choosing colors for your website that a pretty big percentages of men around the world are at least partly color blind.
-Having good contrasting colors in your design is important for them.
+Remember when choosing colors for your website that a pretty large percentage of men around the world is, at least partly, color blind.
+Having good, contrasting colors in your design is important for them!

-The web is always coming up with new tools, new techniques and new utilities, but this list provides a quick overview of things I use and refer people to regularly.
-I hope it proves useful for your online marketing efforts.
+The web is always coming up with new tools, new techniques, and new utilities, but this list provides a quick overview of things we use and refer people to regularly.
+We hope it proves useful for your online marketing efforts.
 Of course, we understand that this list might be a bit basic if you’ve been doing SEO for years.
-So feel free to drop your suggestions in the comments, so other people here can benefit!
+So feel free to drop your suggestions in the comments.
+Thanks!